nyaruka/goflow/README.md

 session, sprint, err := eng.NewSession(ctx, assets, contact, trigger, nil)
 ```

-## Sessions

 Sessions can be persisted between sprints by calling `json.Marshal` on the `Session` instance to marshal it as JSON.
-You can inspect this JSON at https://sessions.temba.io/.

 ## Utilities